Back to top

 • 18 months in the case of termination of employment, layoff, or work force reduction;

-• 29 months in the event of a disability*, according to Social Security;
+• 29 months in the event of a disability*, according to the Social Security Administration;

 • 36 months in the event of legal separation, divorce, or death of the employee;